Blazer II XP Catheter handle and the three tip options: 10 mm, 8 mm and 8-mm contour.

 With the 10-mm closed tip catheter electrode of the Blazer II XP an electrophysiologist can be assured of predictable performance, facilitating smooth movement; intuitive natural steering and stability, offsetting respiratory displacement; acute torque responsiveness; and trackability.
 The electrophysiologist has a much more connected tactile sensibility in the deliverance of healing ablation, which effects the improvement of the quality of life for the patient.
 From handle to tip the total system of the 10-mm radiofrequency catheter ablation successfully fulfills the expectations of both doctor and patient.
 According to Dr. Feld, as an end user of the 10-mm tip, these tips simply provide familiar, accurate, predictable performance.
 There is a more natural tactile handling using the 10-mm tip electrodes in ablation procedures.
 Dr. Feld said that in terms of tip technology and the ability to effect the treatment of AFL “not much further improvement can be expected.
 The area we need improvement for radiofrequency catheter ablation tools is in the treatment of (AF) atrial fibrillation.”

 Using a 10-mm closed tip catheter electrode in ablating tissue to relieve atrial flutter is as good as it gets.
-The challenge going forward is to continue to perfect tip technology to effect similar success in the procedural ablative treatment of other forms of supraventricular tachycardias, such as atrial fibrillation. <
+The challenge going forward is to continue to perfect tip technology to effect similar success in the procedural ablative treatment of other forms of supraventricular tachycardias, such as atrial fibrillation.
+References:

 1. “Mapping and Radiofrequency Catheter Ablation of Atrial Flutter Using a 10-mm Tip Electrode Catheter”, Alborz Hassankhani, M.D., Ph.D., and Gregory K. Feld, M.D.